Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 ##Overview

-The Lobaro wireless M-Bus (wMBUS) to LoRaWAN Bridge is a cost-effective & energye efficient device that receives, caches and transparently forwards wireless M-Bus metering data from up to 500 consumption meters via any LoRaWAN network onto the Internet.
+The Lobaro wireless M-Bus (wMBUS) to LoRaWAN Bridge is a cost-effective & energy efficient device that receives, caches and transparently forwards wireless M-Bus metering data from up to 500 consumption meters via any LoRaWAN network onto the Internet.
 Many gas, water, electricity and heat meters can be read wirelessly today using the common